wintonmj/phaser3-simple-rpg/docs/entity-system-refactoring.md

 ## Implementation Plan

-### Phase 1: Setup Interfaces and Base Structure
+### Phase 1: Setup Interfaces and Base Structure ✅

-1. Create behavior interfaces in `/src/behaviors/interfaces.ts`
+1. ✅ Created behavior interfaces in `/src/behaviors/interfaces.ts`
-   - Define IMovementBehavior, ICombatBehavior, IInteractionBehavior, IAnimationBehavior
-   - Create base IBehavior interface
+   - Defined `IBehavior` as the base interface with an `update` method
-   - Dependencies: `/src/game-objects/entities/NonPlayerEntity.ts`, `/src/game-objects/Character.ts`, `/src/types/entities/entity-interfaces.ts`
+   - Implemented `IMovementBehavior` with `move` and `stop` methods
+   - Implemented `ICombatBehavior` with `attack` and `takeDamage` methods
+   - Implemented `IInteractionBehavior` with `interact` and `canInteract` methods
+   - Implemented `IAnimationBehavior` with `playAnimation` and `setupAnimations` methods
+   - Added detailed JSDoc comments for all interfaces
+   - Used forward reference for `NonPlayerEntity` to avoid circular dependency

-2. Update entity constants
+2. ✅ Verified entity constants in `/src/constants/entities.ts`
-   - Create `/src/constants/entities.ts` with organized entity types
+   - Confirmed the file already had proper organization with `ENTITIES.HOSTILE` and `ENTITIES.FRIENDLY` categories
-   - Create backward compatibility with existing monster constants
+   - Verified that backward compatibility with `MONSTERS` constant was maintained
-   - Dependencies: `/src/constants/entities.ts`, `/src/game-objects/enemies/Treant.ts`, `/src/game-objects/enemies/Mole.ts`

-3. Refactor NonPlayerEntity class
+   - Confirmed type definitions for entity types were properly defined

-   - Convert to behavior composition pattern
+3. ✅ Refactored `NonPlayerEntity` class to use behavior composition
+   - Converted from abstract class to concrete implementation
+   - Added behavior component properties (`movementBehavior`, `combatBehavior`, etc.)
-   - Add constructor that accepts behavior components
+   - Implemented constructor that accepts behavior components as options
-   - Create delegate methods that forward to appropriate behaviors
+   - Created delegate methods that forward to appropriate behaviors
-   - Dependencies: `/src/game-objects/entities/NonPlayerEntity.ts`, `/src/types/entities/entity-interfaces.ts`, `/src/behaviors/interfaces.ts`
+   - Added behavior getters/setters to allow runtime behavior changes
+   - Maintained backward compatibility with existing entity API

 ### Phase 2: Implement Core Behaviors